 Now here is how it has worked for forty years.
 When God promises in Romans 8:32, “therefore he will most certainly with him graciously give us all things,” among those “all things” are all the promises of God in the Bible for his elect.
 “All the promises of God are Yes in him.”
 2 Corinthians 1:20 is based squarely on the solid logic of heaven in Romans 8:32.
 Since he did not spare his own Son, but gave him up for us all, therefore, all the promises of God are Yes in him.

 And among those promises guaranteed by the solid logic of heaven is this cluster: I will be with you to the end of the age.
-I will never leave your or forsake you.
+I will never leave you nor forsake you.
 I will strengthen you.
 I will help you.
 I will hold you up by my righteous right hand (Matthew 28:20; Hebrews 13:5; Isaiah 41:10).

 He who did not spare his own Son but gave him up for us all,